 How to find an EORI number by company name?

 It can take up to a week to apply for, and receive your number.
-If you do not have one and want to shipping to Europe after Brexit or import from the EU, then applying should be your highest priority before Brexit.
+If you do not have one and want to ship to the EU, or import from the EU, then applying should be your highest priority.

 What happens if I am not registered for an EORI number?